When to use these real estate offer email templates

 Hi [Name],

-Good news.
-The offer on [Property Address] has been accepted.
+We got it.
+Your offer on [Property Address] has been accepted!

 The agreed terms are [price], [closing], and [conditions].